 When I was growing up, extrovert vs introvert was not a conversation.

 I do remember an activity at school where the people leading the activity wanted to help you determine if you were a leader or a follower.
-This memory is very vivid, probably because as far as I remember this was the first time where I knew who I was and that I did not fit in either category being presented.
+This memory is very vivid, probably because as far as I remember this was the first time where I knew who I was and that I did not fit into either category being presented.
 I was neither a leader or a follower.
 I was independent.

 Since then I have grown to understand and deeply appreciate the scene in Rudolph the Red Nose Reindeer where Herby suggest that they all be “Independent Together.”